 Guided tour of Prague: In the morning, you look out over Prague and immediately understand its nickname “city of 1,000 spires.”
 The skyline contains 1,100 years of history, filled with domed churches and old towers.
 A blend of architectural styles decorates the entire city, from its narrow Gothic lanes to its Baroque palaces, Renaissance bridges, and Art Nouveau cafes.
 On the opposite side of the Vltava River, you can see Prague Castle casting a dramatic image overlooking the cityscape.
 Your guide meets you at the hotel and leads you through the meandering cobblestone alleyways of the old city.

 Discover the delights of Prague, stroll around the Jewish Quarter and Old Town to see the Astronomical Clock and many other highlights.
 Later, sightseeing of Prague Castle and walk to Golden Street on right River bank.
+Duration 3-4 hours.

-What you can do in the afternoon & evening:
+Options of what you can do in the afternoon & evening:

-– DINNER CRUISE ON VLTAVA RIVER: Enjoy the most beautiful sights in Prague – Charles Bridge, Rudolfinum, Prague Castle, etc. from the boat and relax with live music on-board.
+– Dinner Cruise on Vltava River: Enjoy the most beautiful sights in Prague – Charles Bridge, Rudolfinum, Prague Castle, etc. from the boat and relax with live music on-board.
 During the cruise enjoy a fabulous menu with a wide selection of delicacies of Czech and international cuisine at a buffet dinner.
 Duration: 3 hours

 Day 3: Prague – Terezin – Prague